How To Teach Your Kids To Love Reading at Home and At School

 There are lots of places in our home that are ideal for reading.

-6. Make reading fun!
 Look for books on subjects that your kids love and try different formats.
-My daughter loves books with lots of big colorful pictures while my little guy likes the comic book format.
+My daughter loves books with lots of colorful pictures, while my little guy likes the comic book format.
 Find different places to read, we sometimes read at the park and the kids love it, it’s a great way to rest and get them to drink something while we share a story outdoors.

 Hispanic children reading outdoors